KibarovCmd/KIBAR_STM32_QMC5883L_MULTI_CHIP_DRIVER/README.md

 The probable cause of your issue is either incorrect connections or a synchronization problem between the master and slave devices.
 Check your connections.
 If you are sure the connections are correct, perform a power cycle on the devices, reset both devices (for QMC5883L drive, KIBAR_QMC5883L_SOFTWARE_RESET_), and toggle the SCL line nine times.

+The device address is 7-bit.
+Start your I2C protocol with 7-bit addressing and in either 100 kbit/s standard mode or 400 kbit/s fast mode.

 # KIBAR_STM32_QMC5883L_MULTI_CHIP_DRIVER
 [TR]Bu KIBAR sürücüsü, HAL kitaplığını temel alan tüm STM32XXXX mikro denetleyicilerini ve kartlarını desteklemek için geliştirilmiş bir QMC5883L çoklu yonga sürücüsüdür.
 QMC5883L çoklu yongasının tüm özelliklerini destekler.